Management of Groundwater

 - TWDB's Groundwater Conservation Districts webpage

-- TCEQ and TWDB's Priority Groundwater Management Areas and Groundwater Conservation Districts, Report to the 83rd Legislature (PDF)
+- TCEQ and TWDB's Priority Groundwater Management Areas and Groundwater Conservation Districts, Report to the 84th Legislature (January 2015, PDF)

 - The Texas A&M AgriLife Extension Service on-line Bookstore offers a number of publications on groundwater management such as: